LLC vs. Sole Proprietorship: What’s the Difference?

 When comparing an LLC vs. sole proprietorship, it’s easy to think of tax deductions and liabilities.
 What many business owners may not consider, though, is how the decision of a business entity impacts their ability to secure financing and build business credit.

-Just as an individual you build personal credit, your business also has a credit score.
+Just as an individuals can build personal credit, a business also has a credit score.

 As a sole proprietor, your business credit score and personal credit score will be harder to differentiate, since your accounts are considered the same.
 As an LLC business owner, however, you may find it easier to build business credit.